FraunhoferIVI/helyos-frontend-example/docs/docs/source/1-introduction/getting-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 When developing your application, you most probably will not have actual vehicles (agents) to evaluate it.
 Therefore, you will need agent simulators to mock the behavior of your vehicles within the application.

-You can develop your own simulators using the python library **helyOS-agent-sdk**, or you can use the agent slim simulator as docker image: agent_slim_simulator.
+You can develop your own simulators using the python library `helyOS-agent-sdk <https://github.com/FraunhoferIVI/helyOS-agent-sdk>`_, or you can use the agent slim simulator as docker image: agent_slim_simulator.

 You find the docker-compose to run the simulator in the folder: *./helyos_agent_slim_simulator*